-Catering services will be available in a reduced capacity, adhering to current recommended gathering sizes.
+Catering services are available in a reduced capacity, adhering to current recommended gathering sizes.
 Limited menus will include pre-packaged, boxed, and individually wrapped items.
 Self-serve and buffet-style menu items have been eliminated.
 Other changes implemented by catering services relate to controlling crowd flow, reducing person-to-person contact, requiring PPE and hand sanitizer stations.
 They include:

-- All staff will wear appropriate PPE. - All beverages will be single-serve, pre-packaged bottles and cans. - Food will be transferred from service staff to guest using a "Safe Zone." - Safe Zone is an open and accessible section of the table, clearly defined with tape or other visible marker, in which a plate or beverage is placed down by the service worker and then picked up by the guest to reduce person-to-person contact. - Hand sanitizer dispenser stations will be made available to guests attending the event; a minimum of one sanitizer dispenser per 25 people is recommended. - Utensils will be packaged in disposable packets or in properly produced rolls. - Entrances and exits will be marked to facilitate smooth crowd flow. - Sick or symptomatic employees will be sent home.
+- All staff wear appropriate PPE. - All beverages are single-serve, pre-packaged bottles and cans. - Food is transferred from service staff to guest using a "Safe Zone." - Safe Zone is an open and accessible section of the table, clearly defined with tape or other visible marker, in which a plate or beverage is placed down by the service worker and then picked up by the guest to reduce person-to-person contact. - Hand sanitizer dispenser stations are available to guests; a minimum of one sanitizer dispenser per 25 people is recommended. - Utensils are packaged in disposable packets or in properly produced rolls. - Entrances and exits are marked to facilitate smooth crowd flow. - Sick or symptomatic employees are sent home.